Travelling with medication

 At the pharmacy, you can at the same time buy medication to an amount that corresponds to three months of treatment and receive reimbursement for this.
 If the medicine you have been prescribed is particularly expensive, you can, at one time, only buy one package of that medicine, equivalent to no more than 1 month of treatment, for which you are reimbursed directly.
 Particularly expensive medicines refer to medicines the retail price of which, including value-added tax, exceeds EUR 1,000 for one package.

 If you buy medication for a trip abroad to an amount that corresponds to more than three months (as regards expensive medicines, more than one month) of treatment or you buy medication for a trip abroad at an earlier date than the intervals between medicine purchases would allow, you first have to pay the medicines yourself and then apply for reimbursement from Kela.
 If such a procedure is not possible, you should contact Kela.

 Taking along your prescriptions

-Take along your prescriptions or equivalent documents.
+When travelling, take your prescriptions or a doctor’s reports on them with you.
 If asked at the customs, you can present them to prove that you have the right to bring along your personal medication.
-Further information about documents needed during travel can be found on the kanta.fi and choosehealthcare.fi websites.

 Please note that if a package of medicine is broken, lost or stolen, or loses its effectiveness due to incorrect storage, Kela will not reimburse you for any medicine bought in replacement.